jundalisay/superb/content/en/research/mohammad/quran/sura-033a.md

 led us away from the way.
 68. Lord, give them double the punishment, and curse them with a great curse.”
-69. O you who believe!
-Do not be like those who abused Moses; but Allah cleared him of what they said.
+69. Muslims,  Do not be like those who abused Moses; but Allah cleared him of what they said.
 He was distinguished with Al- lah.